Chekhanadski/game-acync-race/README.md

 ## Description
 Welcome to the Async Race Application!
 This app allows you to manage a collection of radio-controlled cars, operate their engines, and showcase race statistics in an engaging, interactive Single Page Application (SPA).

+**Important Note:** The Async Race application will only work when the server application or the mock server is running.
+Make sure to start the server before running the client application.

 ## Key Features
 **1. Garage View**
 - CRUD operations for cars with "name" and "color" attributes.